alliyoong/shopee-search-ranking/README.md

 ranking search results based on shop and user reputation

-current version (0.1) takes >500s to print out final result.
+current version (ver1) takes >500s (hit 700s once) to print out final result.
 Try to shorten it by using multithread or asyncio in the next version.

+ver2 added, ~5 times faster than ver1, using asyncio